aws-amplify/amplify-flutter/CONTRIBUTING.md

      - feat
      - chore
      - bug
-   - use slashes to seperate parts of branch names
+   - use slashes to separate parts of branch names
    - Hyphenate well defined branch name
 5. Once your work is committed and you're ready to share, run tests.
    **Note:** Manually test your changes in a sample app with different edge cases and also test across different native platforms